- What is the Private Credit Market Faces Rising Defaults story about?

 - What triggered the Private Credit Market Faces Rising Defaults story?

-- Fitch reported on March 30, 2026, that non-cash-generating private credit loans rose to a 14-year peak, indicating elevated stress and rising default rates in the $1.7 trillion private credit market.
+- Fitch reported on March 30, 2026, that non-cash-generating private-credit loans rose to a 14-year peak, signaling elevated stress in the $1.7 trillion market.

 - What are the key drivers behind Private Credit Market Faces Rising Defaults?